ivbrajkovic/js-chronicles/SOLID/OC.md

 <a id="conclusion"></a>
 ## The Final Illumination: Wisdom for the Journey Ahead 🔮

 As our journey through the Open-Closed Principle draws to a close, take a moment to marvel at the enchantment you’ve woven.
-What began as a simple promise—_open for extension, closed for modification_—has blossomed into a philosophy, a way of thinking that transforms code into a living, evolving creation.

-In the mystical realm of TypeScript, OC is more than just a principle; it’s a mindset.
-It encourages us to approach software design with foresight and care, creating systems that adapt to new needs without disturbing their foundations.
-Like a well-tended garden, they flourish with each addition, their harmony preserved by thoughtful planning.
+What began as a simple promise—_open for extension, closed for modificatio_n—has blossomed into a philosophy.
+In the mystical realm of TypeScript, OCP is more than just a principle; it’s a **mindset**, encouraging us to approach software design with foresight and care, creating systems that adapt to new needs without disturbing their foundations.

 ### A Reflection on the Journey
-Along the way, we’ve seen how:

 - Simplicity paves the path to elegance.
 By focusing on abstraction and composition, we keep our systems clean and modular.
 - Flexibility empowers growth.
 Extending behavior through new components rather than altering existing ones preserves stability and reduces risk.
 - Disciplined creativity leads to magic.
 Wielding patterns like strategies and composites judiciously turns complexity into clarity.